Frequently Asked Questions

 Q: Who will need healthcare?

-Answer: Those needing short-term assistance after being discharged the hospital, skilled nursing facility or rehabilitation center.
+Answer: Those needing short-term assistance after being discharged a hospital, skilled nursing facility or rehabilitation center.

-• Chronically ill, terminally ill or permanently disabled who with to remain at home.
+• Chronically ill, terminally ill or permanently disabled who wish to remain at home.

 • Those who are ill or disabled, needing assistance in their home.